Frequently asked questions

 Unless stated, you do not need any prior zine-making knowledge to join in with any of our events.

-Please follow us on social media or join our mailing list to be informed of future opportunities.
+Please follow us on social media or join our mailing list to be informed of future job opportunities.

 Unfortunately, we are not offering these opportunities at this time.